acailic/acailic.github.io/_notes/oca-chapter-4.md

  - _Constructor cannot be overridden_ because a base class constructor is not inherited by a derived class.
  - A method that can be overridden by a derived class is call a _virtual method_.
+ - static methods are never overridden.
+They are HIDDEN or SHADOWED just like static or non-static fields

 **Lambda Expression**